jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

 #.
 Click and drag the model to spin it.

-    *   Note: For lysozyme, it should look more or less like a flattened sphere.
+    *   Note: For glucose_isomerase, it should look more or less like a flattened sphere.

 #.
 Right click and drag the model to zoom in and out.